Archive layout type (Themer)

 You can display an archive of posts in a single category but you can't display an archive page with a list of categories.

 When you create a new Archive layout, the initial layout contains the following rows and modules.

 - A row that contains the Archive Title module (which is actually a Heading module with an Archive Title field connection), and a Separator module underneath it.

 The Heading module has a top and bottom margin of 100px, which you can change on the Advanced tab.

 - A row that contains a Posts module with a List layout.

 You can change to any of the other layout types by opening the module and selecting a different one in the Layout field.
 Or replace the Posts module in the initial layout with one of the other Post modules in the Archive modules section of the Add Content panel.

-See the Related Articles below for information about each of these special modules for Archive theme layouts.
+See the Related Articles below for information about each of these special modules for Archive-type Themer layouts.

 Tip: If you ever want to revert to the default Themer layout for your Themer Archive layout, open it in Page builder, then click the Templates tab in the Content panel (Page Builder 2.x) or click the Templates button (Page Builder 1.x), then click the Posts template.